iMiebaka/Python-Interview-tutorial/README.md

 __________________________________________________________________________________________________________
 # Basic Interview Question

+# what is diffrence between function and mehtod
+F ) function can call by it's name
+M ) method can't call by it's name
+F )
 # What is list

 A list in Python is used to store the sequence of various types of data.
 Python lists are mutable type its mean we can modify its element after it created.
 A list can be defined as a collection of values or items of different types.
 The items in the list are separated with the comma (,) and enclosed with the square brackets [ ].
 The element of the list can access by index